 Check out our PR in the Age of Influence guide for a great example of interactive content!

 Creating interactive content is a great strategy for boosting engagement with your target audience online, while also simultaneously creating a fun experience where your audience feels more involved with your brand's personality.
 According to Demand Gen Report, 93% of marketers agreed that interactive content is effective in educating consumers, compared to just 70% for static content, while 77% of respondents from a study conducted by Content Marketing Institute agree that "interactive content can have reusable value, resulting in repeat visitors and multiple exposure."

 So if you haven't thought about using interactive content not only to engage your audience but as an idea for content, now is a good time to start.

-Ideas for interactive content
+Ideas for Interactive Content

-Creating infographics is a great way to show complex data in a visually appealing and more understandable manner for your target audience.
+Creating infographics is a great way to show complex data in a visually appealing and more understandable way for your target audience.
 Not only are infographics easier to consume but they make data look more appealing.
 If you aren't familiar with creating interactive infographics, check out our blog post on creating infographics for non-designers.

 eBooks are another great way to help establish your brand as a thought leader within a particular industry topic or niche.
 However, it can be easy to simply create eBooks that are dry and dreadful to consume.
 To curb this problem, it helps to incorporate interactive content within your eBooks.
 Think about turning your eBooks into an online flip-through book instead of a downloaded PDF or add an assessment that a reader can complete according to the topic.
-Check out Folean to start creating interactive eBooks.

 Now that you have a little more guidance on how to get some ideas for your next blog post or quiz, it's time to start creating.
 Remember that content creation is a process and it really is okay when you come across writer's block every once in a while.
 Bookmark this blog post whenever you need to spark ideas and get your creative juices flowing once more.